JacobAFW/NICU_Microbiome_Study/README.md

 # NICU_Microbiome_Study
 Microbiome analysis and associated data.

-This repo contains a workflow and metadata for microbiome analysis used in a submitted manuscript titled "Characterising the bacterial gut microbiome of very preterm infants".
+This repo contains supplementary data for the manuscript titled "Characterising the bacterial gut microbiome of very preterm infants".
+This includes the workflow, metadata and some addtional outputs from analyses.